Brenda-Mutai/phase-2-project/README.md

 NEXT STEPS

 King County should consider looking at the most recent trends in the house market.
-Conducting a market reseaerch through media study on what is modern in order to gain different insights and maximize on the sale.
+Conducting a market research through media study on what is modern in order to gain different insights and maximize on the sale.